FAQEUCyber Resilience Act

 Yes, where relevant.

-If no upstream fix is available for a vulnerable integrated component, can the manufacturer still be expected to act?
+Under the Cyber Resilience Act, if no upstream fix is available for a vulnerable integrated component, can the manufacturer still be expected to act?

 Yes.